bdlm-dev/dredge-mods/README.md

 - Books **can** be obtained from restarted quests.

 ### ConfigChanger
-- Allows game config values to be changed from a Config.json file
+- Allows game config values to be changed from a Config.json file located within the `Mods/ConfigChanger/` folder.
 - More than **60** modifiable attributes
 - Includes attributes such as `BaseAberrationSpawnChance`, `BasePlayerSpeed`, `ResearchItemDredgeSpotSpawnChance` and many more.
+- Place into mods folder, run the game, and then close the game.
+This will generate your config file.
+- Then change the value for any entries you wish to change in the config, save the file, and launch the game to use your custom config.
+- Use of custom values can be controlled via the boolean `doLoadCustomConfig` entry at the bottom of the config.